Hyatt Regency Yogyakarta Hotel Review: Tradition with Modern Twist

 Reinventing the traditional flavors

 The cuisine is marked by the idea of reinventing the traditional dishes of the area.
-For instance, Javanese drink Wedang Uwuh (authentically tasting of ginger, cinnamon, and clove blend) gets upgraded with the heavier base of the pineapple, orange juice, and vanilla syrup – red and yellow refreshment in the same glass!
+For instance, the Javanese drink Wedang Uwuh (authentically tasting of ginger, cinnamon, and clove blend) gets upgraded with a heavier base of pineapple, orange juice, and vanilla syrup – red and yellow refreshment in the same glass!

 Chocolate lava cake served with ice-cream and marinated fruit, at Kemangi Bistro restaurant in Hyatt Regency Yogyakarta hotel in Jogjakarta, Indonesia, photo by Ivan Kralj